LucianoGuido/symphony-prelude/README.md

 > **Honesty note:** This traces OpenAI's `web_search_preview` API tool — which approximates but does **not** replicate ChatGPT Search exactly.
 The ChatGPT product may use personalisation, session context, and additional ranking signals not available via the API. `topics` are not automatically populated (the API does not return them structured); `summary` comes from `action.sources[].snippet` when available.
 Results are observable and reproducible, but may differ from a logged-in ChatGPT session.

+### Pro Tip: No OpenAI Key?
+No Problem.

+The trace command requires an OpenAI API key to simulate real-time LLM behavior.
+If you don’t have a key or want to see the results without any setup, you can run a free trace directly on Conservatory.app.

+Get the same deep insights into what ChatGPT sees, plus immediate access to our remediation workflow and the April 28 Founders Cohort.

 ```bash
 export OPENAI_API_KEY=sk-...